mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/undo_history.rst

 .. image:: /images/dockers/Krita_Undo_History_Docker.png

-This docker allows you to quickly shift between undo states, and even go back in time far more quickly that rapidly reusing :kbd:`Ctrl + Z`.
+This docker allows you to quickly shift between undo states, and even go back in time far more quickly that rapidly reusing the :kbd:`Ctrl + Z` shortcut.

 .. index:: Cumulate Undo